Home > Branding, Strategy > How Ford Can Ramp Up It’s Social Media Turnaround Story of 2009

 How Ford Can Ramp Up It’s Social Media Turnaround Story of 2009

-by Roxanne Darling on December 13, 2008
+Posted on December 13, 2008 by Roxanne Darling

 Can Ford be the Social Media Turnaround Story of 2009?
 I would love to see that!
 They are off to a good start; here are my ideas on how they can ramp up their efforts and increase the chances for success.